 Read Genesis 2:4 from your open Bible: "God made the earth and the heavens."
 Let children volunteer to hold your Bible and "read" the Bible verse with you.
 Encourage the children to say the verse and do the motions with you.
 Repeat the verse with the motions two or three times.

 "God (Point up.)

-made the earth (Make a circle with your arms.)
+made the earth (Form arms into circle in front of you.)

 and the heavens."
 (Wave your outstretched arms overhead.)